Back to blog

 The Coordination Layer Is the Product

-Apple's revamped Siri -- delayed to Spring 2026 -- is a better single agent.
+When this post was first published, Apple's revamped Siri -- delayed to Spring 2026 -- looked like a better single agent.
 Smarter model.
 More integrations.
 Deeper system access.
-But it's still one agent trying to do everything.
-It's a better GP, not a hospital.
+Still one agent trying to do everything.
+A better GP, not a hospital.

 The parallel to computing history is exact.
 The value of an operating system was never in any individual program.
 It was in the ability to run many programs, manage their interactions, and present a unified experience to the user.
 The OS was the coordination layer for software.
 An agent OS is the coordination layer for intelligence.